de-shyt/CUB_conspects/3-fall2023/Database Internals.md

 **Inner nodes** form a sparse index for leaves.
 In each inner node, there are $k$ keys and $k+1$ pointers which point to $k+1$ substrees.
 Keys and pointers are alternated, like in the picture.
 The pointer between keys $k_i$ and $k_{i+1}$ references to a node with a range $[k_i, k_{i+1})$.
 For example, the pointer before $10$ leads to $[1, 10)$.
 The pointer after $26$ leads to $[26, 29)$.

 **Root node** stores one key.
 Its value is equal to the smallest one from the right subtree.
-Also, its valus is not used in the second layer.
+Also, its value is not used in the second layer.

 <img src="./pics for conspects/DB/DB 23-10-26 3.png" alt="DB 23-10-26 3" style="zoom:50%;" />